 Contact us for a free video consultation with a Teen Counselor.

-Ready to Get Connected With A Teen Counselor in Scotch Plains, NJ?
+Ready to Get Connected With A Teen Counselor in Scotch Plains or Branchburg, NJ?

 Do you need help supporting your teenager who was or is in an abusive relationship?
 A teen counselor can provide parenting advice for you and emotional support for them.
 Our Scotch Plains, NJ-based therapy practice is here to support you as you navigate helping your teen through this time.
 We provide counseling for teens to help them process their experiences and move beyond dating violence.
 Get support by following these steps.